BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 A detailed version notebook of this script can be seen at [MuscleBIT_steps.ipynb](detailed/MuscleBIT_steps.ipynb).

-**IMPORTANT NOTE:** This is a time-critical operation and BITalino has a small internal buffer to accumulate samples (roughly less than 2 seconds), reason for which if the time in-between calls to the `read` method is much higher than the rate at which the device is streaming data (e.g. due to the time taken by calculations) the internal buffer will fill and device will stop streaming data.
-An crucial component in this process is the amount of samples acquired from the deavice at a time; for more information please refer to: http://forum.bitalino.com/viewtopic.php?t=129#p227
+**IMPORTANT NOTE:** This is a time-critical operation and BITalino has a small internal buffer to accumulate samples (roughly less than 2 seconds), reason for which if the time in-between calls to the `read` method is much higher than the rate at which the device is streaming data (e.g. due to the time taken by calculations) the internal buffer will fill and the device will stop streaming data.
+An crucial component in this process is the amount of samples acquired from the device at a time; for additional information please refer to: http://forum.bitalino.com/viewtopic.php?t=129#p227

 ```python
 import bitalino